roman-milk/roman-milk.github.io/leelee.md

+===

- ****** Leelee Ch.
-03 ****** byStoryTeller07© At that moment she caught sight of a young guy ogling her.
+At that moment she caught sight of a young guy ogling her.
 He looked down in embarrassment, at the same time she did. knowing had seen it all was a dire humiliation, yet it fed her libido.
 She looked at him, licking her pouting lips, daring him to flirt with her.

  Hand in hand they walked from the torture chamber.
 Lee Ann took small steps, feeling her sensitive pussy lips rubbing something hard and foreign.
 She guessed they had been pierced, and wondered what that young guy thought of her.
 The only way it could be coped with, was by telling herself she was pleasing her mistress.